omer3kale/SichrPlace/docs/docs__docs__backend__legacy-mongodb__README.md

 # Legacy MongoDB Files

-This directory contains files from the previous MongoDB/Mongoose-based implementation of SichrPlace77.
+This directory contains files from the previous MongoDB/Mongoose-based implementation of sichrplace.

 **⚠️ These files are NO LONGER USED in the current application.**